majoros/psinfo/README.markdown

-# PSINFO

-## Intro

-This program extracts information about a process from within the processes memory.
-It retrieves information that is either difficult or impossible to retrieve.
-Yes you can use GDB to get all this information (but thats no fun).

-## Types of Information

-### Environment Variables

 Up until recently I thought that the information in /proc/$$/environ was the current environment for that process.
 However it is actually the environment of the process at execution time.
 The environment is initially stored in the